ubirch/zookeeper-service-discovery/README.md

 Another very equally important concept in distributed services is leadership among microservices.
 That's to say that among the instances of one particular microservice, there is a leader instances, which is in charge of executing a particular task, which is only meant for everybody to execute.

+## Project structure

+The project is organized into three modules:

+* `common`: it represents a collection of common tools.
+In particular, it provides, an abstraction on how to get started via [Apache Curator](https://curator.apache.org/).
+* `service`: it represents the service provider that offers an endpoint to create "cats".
+"Cats" created here are not fancy or anything.
+This service has a special function that will be only activated when the corresponding instance is has gained leadership over its kinds.
+This special function is the creation of yellow cats, otherwise, red cats are created.
+* `discovery`: it represents the service consumer that calls on the service provider's endpoint to create cats.

 ## Flow of information for a service discovery

 The following image represents a configuration sequence for a service provider and a service consumer by means of using Zookeeper.